Thibaud-DT/trinitycore-auth/README.md

     ],
 ```

-- Add this to .env :
+* Add variable in your .env and configure it
 ```
 DB_HOST_WORLD=localhost
 DB_DATABASE_WORLD=world